 Other connectivity options of the Symphony Grand digital piano include a Stereo outputs with ¼” and RCA jacks, and two Headphone outputs.

 Extra Features of the Williams Symphony Grand 88-Key Digital Piano

 This feature offers natural rotary effects on the organs and vibrato in the electric piano sounds.
 It enhances their expressiveness to deliver more immersive and rich sounds.

-The Symphony Grand also comes with Williams’ proprietary digital piano instructor.
+The piano also comes with Williams’ proprietary digital piano instructor.
 The Song Tutor offers 50 different play-along songs that any novice player would enjoy playing.

 4 Track Recorder

 This one was a plus for us, and should also convince you in a way.
 Not many digital pianos, especially within this price range offer a decent track recorder and some even don’t have the feature in the first place.
 We found it very effective and it can help you achieve that level of playability by playing, saving, and monitoring your compositions.